mnwachukwu/Profi-C/README.md

 Only needed where there is a choice.
-Namespaces make `Tools.Program` and `App.Program` two different types, so a compilation may hold both — and then the compiler must be told rather than choose, because an assembly holds one entry point in its metadata and picking by the order the sources were listed would make a build's behaviour depend on the order of its own file list.
+Namespaces make `Tools.Program` and `App.Program` two different types, so a compilation may hold both — and then the compiler must be told rather than choose, because an assembly holds one entry point in its metadata and picking by the order the sources were listed would make a build's behavior depend on the order of its own file list.
 Written where only one program exists, the line decides nothing and says so. `pc run` on a single file needs none of it: it runs the `Program` that file declares.